Interview intro from magazine

 I’d already submitted a few articles and taken out a couple of 1/2 page ads in the magazine over the months.
 But there were always a few interviews in each issue.
 So I stuck my head above the parapet and made myself available for a quick interview with Editor, Alex Belsey.

 After appearing in the online edition in October 2020, I’ve shared it here.
+(Note: In the time that’s passed, Quay Magazine has morphed into something else, and its website is now defunct).

 Alex: Hi Graeme, can you tell me a bit about yourself and your business?